JoePittsy/pittsy24.github.io/blog-source/dynamics365/inline-charts.md

 ![Show Chart Only - Form Editor](/resources/images/dynamics365/inline-charts/show-chart-only.png "Show Chart Only - Form Editor")

 This takes our from from drab to slightly less drab...
-The potential is there but the default chart size somewhat limits it's practicality.
+The potential is there but the default chart size somewhat limits its practicality.

 ![Subgrid to Chart](/resources/images/dynamics365/inline-charts/before-after.png "Subgrid to Chart")